de-DEen-US

 You will need your passport to enter Australia.
 This must be valid at least up to and including the day of departure.
 An identity card is not sufficient for entry.

 A visa is generally required to enter Australia.
 The eVisitor visa is available for business travelers and tourists from the EU.
-The visa is valid for 12 months and entitles the holder to any number of stays in Australia of up to three months each.
-It can be applied for online here free of charge.
+The visa is valid for 12 months and entitles the holder to any number of stays in Australia of up to 3 months each.
+You can apply for it online here free of charge.
 If you are planning Work & Travel, you will need a Working Holiday visa.
 You can find all the information here.

 Please note that Australia has strict import regulations for food.
 It is best to find out here what is allowed before you enter the country.